jokarz/react-typing-game-hook/README.md

 export default TypingGameComponent;
 ```

-Have a look at the demos on codesandbox above as well as the hooks details below to find out more!
+Have a look at the demos above as well as the hooks details below to find out more!

 # Hook Details